Managing your networks and subnets

 To update an existing non-default VPC network via the console:

-- Click the pencil icon on the far right side of the row
+- Click the pencil icon on the far right side of the row.

-- Click on the "Update" button to save your changes
+- Click Update to save your changes.

 To update a VPC network using the Crusoe Terraform provider, you can change the fields of an existing VPC network resource and run terraform apply.
 The Crusoe Terraform provider will apply the changes to the VPC network.